 There are five levels of headings; the first three levels are the most commonly used in course assignments.
 Levels four and five are typically used in longer papers (e.g., a master’s thesis or dissertation).
 Follow these current APA level heading formatting guidelines:

-To see how level headings can be applied in an essay, see this example.
+To understand how level headings can be applied in an essay, review this sample paper.

 - All in-text citations for direct quotations include...